serverless/event-gateway/README.md

 #### Example: Framework Integration

-Every function that subscribes to a event from the gateway is automatically registered in the gateway.
+Every function that subscribes to an event from the gateway is automatically registered in the gateway.

 ```yaml
 gateways: